bmarsh9/kubegaze/index.md

 7. Apply the webhook configuration: `kubectl apply -f config/validate.yaml`

 If all goes smoothly, you can head back to the `Events` page in the server portion and you should see events flowing in.

+### Issues

+- Any issues are most likely from the version of Kubernetes you are using.
+The documentation is going off of `Major:"1", Minor:"22+"` for the server.
+- Be sure to check the logs of the kubegaze-ui, kubegaze-poller and the webhook pod to see if there are errors being logged
+- Anything outside of that, please log a issue and I'll try to help out